 Introduction

 Back in 2015 I published an article [1] about the QR decomposition of a centrosymmetric real matrix.
 In 2016 I started thinking about the meaning of this decomposition and centrosymmetric matrices in general.
 I discovered that centrosymmetric matrices have a natural interpretation as split-complex matrices and even more, that the centrosymmetric QR decomposition of a matrix actually corresponds to a QR decompositon of a split-complex matrix for which the original matrix is it representation.
-In a certain sense, the centrosymmetric QR decomposition introduced in [1] of a real square matrix of order is equivalent to a QR decomposition of a corresponding split-complex square matrix of order
+In a certain sense, the centrosymmetric QR decomposition introduced in [1] of a real square matrix of order

 .
 All these notions will be made precise in the following sections.
 This blog post is based on my own preprint.